GibbonEdu/docs/development/getting-started/developer-workflow.md

 ## Dependency Management

-::: tip
+::: tip Composer Required
 As of Gibbon v22.0.00, cutting edge code uses composer to manage the vendor folder.
-See the [cutting edge code](/introduction/installation-options/cutting-edge-code)page for installation and update instructions.
+See the [cutting edge code](/introduction/installation-options/cutting-edge-code) page for installation and update instructions.
 :::

 Gibbon depends on a number of libraries written and managed by other developers, which are stored in the `vendor` folder.
 As of v22.0.00, developers will need to use PHP's dependency manager, [Composer](https://getcomposer.org/), to install and update libraries in their vendor folder.
 Stable releases include a full copy of the vendor folder and do not require composer.